-djangocms-cascade Documentation, Release 0.16.1
+djangocms-cascade Documentation, Release 0.17.1 a,angoome odecade boomenich, nordae onn

 Contents:

 3.1 For the Impatient

 This HowTo gives you a quick instruction on how to get a demo of djangocms-cascade up and running.
 It also is a good starting point to ask questions or report bugs, since its backend is used as a fully functional reference implementation, used by the unit tests of project.